Configuration

 FORGE_DATA_DIR ~/.pi-forge Pi-forge state — projects.json, override files, jwt-secret, password-hash.

 UI_PASSWORD (unset) Enables browser JWT auth.
+Literal env value only; it does not expand @/path.
 After the user changes it via the UI, a scrypt hash is persisted to ${FORGE_DATA_DIR}/password-hash and the env value is ignored.

 API_KEY (unset) Static bearer token for programmatic access.

 JWT_SECRET (auto-generated) HS256 signing key.
-Auto-generated and persisted to ${FORGE_DATA_DIR}/jwt-secret (mode 0600) when UI_PASSWORD or password-hash is in play.
+Auto-generated and persisted to ${FORGE_DATA_DIR}/jwt-secret (mode 0600) when UI_PASSWORD, LDAP auth, or password-hash is in play.
 Set explicitly (openssl rand -hex 32) to override; delete the file to rotate.

 TRUST_PROXY false Set when behind a reverse proxy so req.ip is the real client (required for per-user login rate limits).